Selective Laser Sintering //

 How Does Selective Laser Sintering Work?

-Selective Laser Sintering 3D printing uses a blade to spread a thin layer of powder over the build platform.
-A laser is used to sinter or fuse a 2D cross-section of the part together.
+Selective Laser Sintering 3D printing is a powder bed-based process that uses a blade to spread a thin layer of powder over the build platform.
+A laser is used to sinter or fuse a 2D cross-section of the part.
 The laser over-penetrates into the layer below it, also adhering the top layer to the one below it.
 The build platform then drops one layer and the process begins again until the part is finished.

 Parts are then excavated from the build powder cake.
 Excess powder is removed and can be reused.
-The powder also acts as a support structure, eliminating the need for extra support structures that would then have to be removed in post-processing.
+Because no support structures are needed for SLS parts, post-processing.

 Applications of SLS

-Concept Models // Because SLS can be used to produce complex shapes with fine detail, it’s a preferred technique for creating concept models.
+Concept Models // Because SLS can be used to produce complex shapes with fine detail, it’s a popular tool for creating concept models.

-Rapid Prototypes // Producing parts in SLS is fast and affordable.
+Quality Prototypes // Producing parts in SLS is fast and affordable.
 That makes it an excellent choice for new product innovation and rapid iteration of prototype parts.
-Additive manufacturing can help you avoid the expense of reworking, or even worse, completely scrapping an expensive mold.
+It can help you avoid the expense of reworking or completely scrapping expensive injection mold tooling.

-Durable Production Parts // The isotropic strength of SLS parts gives them excellent mechanical strength in a variety of demanding applications.
+Durable Production Parts // The isotropic structure of SLS 3D printed parts gives them excellent mechanical strength in a variety of demanding applications.

-Mass-Customized Parts // SLS makes it easy to simultaneously produce multiple versions of a prototype part design, or to customize part designs and quickly produce new part variations to meet fast-changing customer needs.
+Mass-Customized Parts // SLS makes it easy to simultaneously produce multiple versions of a prototype part design or customize parts to meet specific customer needs.

 What Does SLS Make Possible?

-Large Parts // Parts can be built in a wide range of sizes using laser sintering 3D printing.
-If a part is too large to build on a printer, Fathom can easily produce it in sections and then expertly bond it together.
+Large Parts // Parts can be built in a wide range of sizes using Selective Laser Sintering 3D printing.
+If a part is too large to build on a printer, Fathom can easily produce it in sections and expertly bond it together.
 Need large parts?
 Fathom has the machines and capacity to meet your needs.

 Excellent Durability // Because of their excellent layer adhesion, parts produced using SLS have nearly isotropic material properties.
 That makes them very durable with excellent surface characteristics.

-Print Multiple Parts in a Single Build // Because the powdered material serves as a support structure for the parts as they’re being fabricated, parts can be stacked in the Z direction, enabling you to get more parts out of each build.
+Print Multiple Parts in a Single Build // Because the powdered material serves as a support structure for the parts as they’re being fabricated, parts can be stacked in the Z direction.
+That enables you to get more production out of each build.

 Sustainability // No supports also means less wasted material.
 Most of the powder used in an SLS build can be recycled.
-That contributes to more affordable part costs and a greater focus on sustainability than other additive manufacturing techniques.
+That contributes to more affordable parts and a greater focus on sustainability than other additive manufacturing techniques.

 Advantages